thelabnyc/wagtail-spa-integration/README.md

 Load fixtures with `./manage.py loaddata data.json`

+To load test fixtures with via an API - make a POST request to `/test-fixture/`

 ## Publish to pypi

 Submit a tag starting with the letter v such as `v2.0.0` and CI will automatically publish